Kattis91/food-is-good/README.md

   - No errors were found when passing through the official [Jigsaw Validator](https://jigsaw.w3.org/css-validator/validator)
 - HTML
   - No errors were found when passing through the official [W3C Validator](https://validator.w3.org/)
+- JavaScript
+  - No errors were found when passing through the official [JSHint Validator](https://jshint.com/)
+  - Validator gave warnings about one undefined variable(Swal) and one unused variable (retakeQuiz).

 ### Lighthouse